kbase/execution_engine2/README.md

 * This is a daemon launched by entrypoint.sh
 * It is not a cronjob because there is no way to easy way to seek through the HTCondor EXECUTE log, which takes a while to seek through

+#### Horizontal Scaling
+* These scripts will have to be rethought if we do not want multiple copies running if ee2 is horizontally scaled.

 # Help

 Contact @Tianhao-Gu, @bio_boris, @briehl